Kasun1Don/python_crm_terminal_app/README.md

 This feature allows the user to check if a lead is already assigned to a sales representative by entering the company's URL.

 The URL entered by the user is stored in a local variable.
-This is then validated to ensure it follows the correct format (http:// or https://).
-This is done using a validation function.
+This is then validated to ensure it follows the correct format (http:// or https://), using a validation function from the validations.py module.

+A `while` loop is used to prompt the user for a valid URL until a correct one is entered.
+An `if` condition checks if the URL exists in the database.

+Error Handling: If the URL format is invalid, an error message is displayed and the loop continues to prompt the user until a valid URL is entered.

+If the URL is found in the database, the assigned sales representative's name is displayed.
+If not, a message indicating the lead is available is displayed.

 ### Feature 2: Add New Lead